 Join me in harnessing the healing powers of creative expression to help trauma survivors heal and become agents of change in their own communities.

-Twenty years ago, I shared a single poem that sparked a global movement against victim-blaming, inspiring thousands of survivors across six continents to reclaim their stories.
+Twenty years ago, I shared a single poem that sparked a global movement against victim-blaming, inspiring thousands of survivors of gender-based and sexual violence reclaim their stories.

 As I continue to explore and share my own journey, I invite you to join me.
-Together we can reclaim our voices, creating meaning, and build communities of belonging.
+Together we can reclaim our voices, create meaning, and build communities of belonging.

 Mary Simmerling